xorbitsai/xorbits/README.md

 More detailed roadmaps will be revealed soon, stay tuned!

 ## Relationship with Mars
-Creators of xorbits are mainly from those of Mars, we built Xorbits currently on Mars to reduce duplicated work, but the vision of Xorbits suggests that it's not appropriate to put everything into Mars, instead, we need a new project to support the roadmaps better.
+The creators of Xorbits are mainly those of Mars, we built Xorbits currently on Mars to reduce duplicated work, but the vision of Xorbits suggests that it's not appropriate to put everything into Mars, instead, we need a new project to support the roadmaps better.
 In the future, we will replace some core internal components